anoopkcn/obsidian-reference-map/README.md

 `CorpusId:<id>` | Semantic Scholar numerical ID|`CorpusId:215416146`

 *Enable this feature from the settings.
 Note that, one has to provide a `Better BibTex CSL JSON` or `Bibtex CSL JSON` or `CSL JSON` file to enable this feature.
-Once enabled, the plugin can recogonize the pandoc citation format.
+Once enabled, the plugin can recognize the Pandoc citation format.

 ### Dynamic Reference List